qutip/qutip/doc/guide/qip/qip-basics.rst

 ===============

 The most common model for quantum computing is the quantum circuit model.
-In QuTiP, we use :class:`~qutip.qip.QubitCircuit` to represent a quantum circuit.
+In QuTiP, we use :class:`~qutip.qip.circuit.QubitCircuit` to represent a quantum circuit.
 The circuit is characterized by registers and gates:

 - **Registers**: The argument ``N`` specifies the number of qubit registers in the circuit